raspiblitz/raspiblitz/background_downloadBlockchain.md

 To create the Update Torrent file, follow the following step ...

-Have a almost 100% synced bitcoind MAINNET with txindex=1 on a RaspiBlitz
+Have a almost 100% synced bitcoind MAINNET with txindex=1 on a RaspiBlitz (remove all funds from this node - because blockchain get messed with)

 Stop bitcoind with:
 ```